-Refer to our [\Import tariffs - what's the impact on your financial reporting?\](#) webpage for key considerations and resources on the accounting and financial reporting impact of tariffs, and our [\Financial reporting in uncertain times\](#) resource centre which features a range of articles, blog posts and podcasts to explore the financial reporting impacts of operating in an uncertain environment.
-Also refer to our [\Connected reporting\](#) resource centre for insights and guidance on enhancing connectivity between the financial statements, MD&A, and sustainability-related financial disclosures.
+Refer to our [Import tariffs - what's the impact on your financial reporting?](#) webpage for key considerations and resources on the accounting and financial reporting impact of tariffs, and our [Financial reporting in uncertain times](#) resource centre which features a range of articles, blog posts and podcasts to explore the financial reporting impacts of operating in an uncertain environment, including our new [Be clear in times of uncertainty](#) guide.
+Also refer to our [Connected reporting](#) resource centre for insights and guidance on enhancing connectivity between the financial statements, MD&A, and sustainability-related financial disclosures.